 3. Clear Out Surplus Inventory

 The earnings you forfeit when unsold products are taking up space in your warehouse can put as much of a strain on your small business budget as unpaid accounts receivable.
-With clearance sales, cross-sales to existing customers and special promotions, you may be able to sell some of the surplus you can’t return, as Industrial Supply notes.
+With clearance sales, cross-sales to existing customers, and special promotions, you may be able to sell some of the surplus you can’t return, as Industrial Supply notes.
 While you’re in a spring clearance mode, look for opportunities to sell some of the old vehicles or equipment you’re replacing.

 4. Sweep Up Business Debts

 Any spring-cleaning to-do list aimed at managing a business budget should give attention to managing debt.
 If juggling payments to multiple creditors are stressing your finances, consider paying off those obligations with a small business loan that might lower your monthly payment.
+If you own a business like a heating and cooling service, consider HVAC business loan options with National Funding.

 Get started on your springtime budget-scrubbing so that you can improve your cash flow and free up funds for planting and cultivating all sorts of new ideas to grow your business.